ChHarding/HCI584_python_catch_up/README.md

 - This contains a set of follow along .py anf jupyter files for HCI 584
 - The refresher is structured to have multiple parts, one for each lecture

+May 27: 2020:
+- added part 3: modules and functions

 May 25, 2020:
 - added part 2: flow control